liquity/dev/packages/contracts/test-report.md

-    ✓ batchLiquidateTroves() with a non fullfilled liquidation: total liquidated coll and debt is correct (1320ms) ✓ batchLiquidateTroves() with a non fullfilled liquidation: emits correct liquidation event values (1238ms) ✓ batchLiquidateTroves() with a non fullfilled liquidation: ICR of non liquidated trove does not change (1416ms) ✓ batchLiquidateTroves(), with 110% < ICR < TCR, and StabilityPool LUSD > debt to liquidate: can liquidate troves out of order (1357ms)
+    ✓ batchLiquidateTroves() with a non fullfilled liquidation: total liquidated coll and debt is correct (1320ms) ✓ batchLiquidateTroves() with a non fullfilled liquidation: emits correct liquidation event values (1238ms) ✓ batchLiquidateTroves() with a non fullfilled liquidation: ICR of non liquidated trove does not change (1416ms) ✓ batchLiquidateTroves(), with 110% < ICR < TCR, and StabilityPool XBRL > debt to liquidate: can liquidate troves out of order (1357ms)
     ✓ batchLiquidateTroves(), with 110% < ICR < TCR, and StabilityPool empty: doesn't liquidate any troves (1161ms)
     ✓ batchLiquidateTroves(): skips liquidation of troves with ICR > TCR, regardless of Stability Pool size (2686ms) ✓ batchLiquidateTroves(): emits liquidation event with correct values when all troves have ICR > 110% and Stability Pool covers a subset of troves (1530ms)